dinyad-prog00/dinyad-prog00/README.md

-# 👋 Hello there!
+# 👋 Hi, I'm Donatien Yeto

-I've moved! 🚀
 This GitHub account **(@dinyad-prog00)** is no longer active.

-You can now find me at my new username:
+I’ve simply changed my username — you can now find all my work under my new profile:

 👉 [**https://github.com/dyeto**](https://github.com/dyeto)

-Please follow or star my new profile to stay up to date with my latest projects and work.
+Please follow me there to stay connected and explore my latest projects! 🚀
-Thanks for stopping by — see you on the new account! 🙌
+Thank you for visiting, and see you on the new profile! 🙌

 ---

-_– Donatien Yeto (aka Dyeto)_
+_Donatien Yeto_